Not convinced you need FiftyThree’s Pencil stylus in your life? Or maybe you just want to level-up your digital drawing skills?

-Fear not, here’s a few pointers to help keep your blends, blurs, and smudges in check.
+Fear not, here are pointers to help keep your blends, blurs, and smudges in check.

 A nice way to recover from over worked blends is by applying layers of watercolor on top.
 This helps restore balance by upping the texture and downplaying the airbrushed look.
 Thoughtfully placed pencil strokes can also have the same effect when combined with the right color.

-The trick is to be quick.
+The trick is to be fast.
 By barely touching the iPad’s screen while you swipe it fast, you can create blends that aren’t as harsh.

 Phew — this was a long one!
 I covered a ton of material so if anything is unclear or needs further explanation, please let me know.